learn-swift/MIPivotPageController/README.md

   MIPivotPageController.get(rootPages: [viewControllerA, viewControllerB, viewControllerC])
 ```

-- If you want, you can customize the UI whith a simple closure
+- If you want, you can customize the UI with a simple closure
 ```

   MIPivotPageController.get(rootPages: [viewControllerA, viewControllerB, viewControllerC])  {